huntergps/handbook-docs/Fuse/03 - UI Components.md

 #### $(StartAngle) / $(EndAngle)

 `StartAngle` and `EndAngle` can be used to only draw a slice of a @(Circle).
-There are 6 different properties use to control this in different ways.
+There are 6 different properties that can be used to control this in different ways.

 * `StartAngle` - The angle in radians where the slice begins
 * `EndAngle` - The angle in radians where the slice ends